GerhardTutz/ScoreFreeTrees/README.md

 ScoreFreeFitExample contains an example how to fit score free trees.

-EvalLoopAug21 compares vaious tree methods for various data sets by splitting data into learning and validation sets.
+EvalLoopAug21 compares various tree methods for various data sets by splitting data into learning and validation sets.

 OrdRandForestFlexible and OrdPredAug21 contain the functions needed to fit, should run first.